Ann Ding, MD

 Undergraduate: Vanderbilt University

-Medical School: University of Texas Health at San Antonio (AOA, GHHS)
+Medical School: University of Texas, San Antonio (AOA, GHHS)

 Residency Highlights: BRIGHT program, Medicine Housestaff Support Group